Eschatologue/CM_wiki/docs/gameplay/phb/d20-test.md

 ### Ability Modifier

-The **:d20-check: Ability Check**{ .d20 } is named for the ability modifier is uses: a Strength Check, an Intelligence check, and so on.
+The **:d20-check: Ability Check**{ .d20 } is named for the ability modifier is uses: a **:d20-check: STR Check**{.d20}, an **:d20-check: INT check**{.d20}, and so on.
 Different ability checks are called for in different sutiation, depending on which ability is most relevant.
 See the Ability Check Examples table of examples of each check's to use.

 ##### Ability Check Examples